 Buffalo, NY 14260

-Megan grew up in the Mid-Hudson Valley, outside of Poughkeepsie, New York.
+Megan Stewart (she/her/hers) grew up in the Mid-Hudson Valley, outside of Poughkeepsie, New York.
 She completed both her graduate and undergraduate work at UB.
-She has previously worked in the UB Career Services office and in the UB Honors College as an advisor.
+She has previously worked in the UB Career Design Center (formerly Career Services) and the Honors College as an advisor.

-Megan has two sons and loves spending time with her family.
+Stewart has two sons and loves spending time with her family.
 She enjoys reading, traveling, running and cheering on the Buffalo Bills.
-Service in the community is very important to her; she is a member of the Junior League of Buffalo and a volunteer with Just Buffalo Literary Center.
+Stewart is also a volunteer with Just Buffalo Literary Center.

 H Fogarty (they/them/theirs) earned their undergraduate degree at Kent State University and their master’s and PhD at Case Western University and the University at Buffalo, respectively.
 Their dissertation research focused on Victorian literature and culture, and the history of psychology and the senses.
 Their work has been published in SEL: Studies in English Literature 1500-1900.
 During their graduate studies at UB, they taught literature and composition in the English department and served as writing consultant for the Office of Fellowships and Scholarships and the Center for Excellence in Writing.
 They continued their work in the English department as a postdoctoral fellow before joining the Office of Fellowships and Scholarships.